-A short period return cannot be filed electronically unless it's an initial or final return for which the "Initial Return" or "Terminated" box is checked in Item B of the Form 990 heading.

-- If a Form 990-N filer changes its accounting period, it must report this change either on Form 990/990-EZ or Form 1128. - Returns with a name change can only be paper filed.
-In addition, corporations must submit a copy of the amendment to the articles of incorporation and proof of filing with the appropriate state authority. - Clarification has been provided on which donors can be left off Schedule B based on the\$5,000/>2%.
-Only organizations described under Code section 509(a)(1) and reported in Part II of Schedule A can avail themselves of the 2% rule, whereby only donors giving more than the greater of \$5,000 or 2% have to be reported.
-Organizations meeting the Code section 509(a)(2) definition can only avail themselves of the \$5,000 rule. - Line 25b instructions, Part IV, have been clarified when an organization needs to answer "Yes" to report that it became aware of an excess benefit transaction with a disqualified person in prior years.
-If prior to filing a return (including extensions), an organization discovers that there has been an excess benefit transaction in a prior year, then 25b should be answered "Yes." - Line 26 instructions, Part IV, have been clarified that an organization must file Schedule L, Part II, if it reported any amounts on Part X, lines 5, 6 or 22 for receivables from or payables to interested persons.
-Questions 26 -28 are mandatory and require additional disclosure on Schedule L. - Instructions for Part VII, compensation of Officers, Directors, Trustees, Key Employees, Highest compensated Employees, and Independent Contractors: - Clarify that director's compensation for non-director independent contractor services to the organization and related organizations must be reported in Part VII, Section A. Also, corporate directors are considered independent contractors, not employees, and director compensation, if any, generally is required to be reported on Form 1099-MISC. - If a voting director of the organization is to be compensated by the organization for services unrelated to his/her services as a director, then that compensation would appear in Section A. - Clarify that compensation from a management company to one of the organization's officers, directors, trustees, key employees, or highest compensated employees is generally not reportable in Part VII, Section A. (Warning: New York bases the classification on common law employee status which may be different from the Federal interpretation).
+- A short period return cannot be filed electronically unless it's an initial or final return for which the "Initial Return" or "Terminated" box is checked in Item B of the Form 990 heading. - If a Form 990-N filer changes its accounting period, it must report this change either on Form 990/990-EZ or Form 1128. - Returns with a name change can only be paper filed.
+In addition, corporations must submit a copy of the amendment to the articles of incorporation and proof of filing with the appropriate state authority. - Instructions for Part VII, Compensation of Officers, Directors, Trustees, Key Employees, Highest compensated Employees, and Independent Contractors: - Clarify that director's compensation for non-director independent contractor services to the organization and related organizations must be reported in Part VII, section A. Also, corporate directors are considered independent contractors, not employees, and director compensation, if any, generally is required to be reported on Form 1099-MISC. - If a voting director of the organization is to be compensated by the organization for services unrelated to his/her services as a director, then that compensation would appear in Section A. - Clarify that compensation from a management company to one of the organization's officers, directors, trustees, key employees, or highest compensated employees is generally not reportable in Part VII, Section A. (Warning: New York bases the classification on common law employee status which may be different from the Federal interpretation). - Deferred compensation is normally reported in Column F Part VII.
+The instructions have been modified whereby if the deferral period is within 2-1/2 months following the close of the calendar year they are not included in Column F, Part VII.
+Column F Part VII should only reflect deferred compensation earned in the reporting year payable in a future year. - Instructions for Part XI clarify what items are to be included in reporting unrealized gains for unaudited clients.
+Additionally, Lines 6 and 8 Part XI have been modified as to inclusion of donated facilities and prior period adjustments.